egoberdon/flight/README.md

 ### Results

 The results page lists all the locations in order visited (plus their latitude and longitude).
 The address entered on the home page is listed as the first location.
-The total distance for the entire flight is given.
-The units for this distance is miles.
-Distances from each points are calculated by the (Vincenty formula) [https://en.wikipedia.org/wiki/Vincenty%27s_formulae].
+The total distance for the entire flight is given in miles.
+Distances from each points are calculated by the [Vincenty formula] (https://en.wikipedia.org/wiki/Vincenty%27s_formulae).

 ### Algorithmic Complexity